Lavikjo/portfolio/output/skills/index.rst

 Teamwork
 --------

 Aaltonaut courses are mostly done in teams which has taught me valuable skill of working with different people.
 In the industry I have worked in interdisplinary product development team as a trainee.
-From the industry I have learned working with `Lean <https://en.wikipedia.org/wiki/Lean_manufacturing>`_ and `scrum <https://en.wikipedia.org/wiki/Scrum_(software_development)>`_ principles.
-This means that I am familiar with using tools like `Kanban-boards <https://en.wikipedia.org/wiki/Kanban_(development)>`_ and sprints in product development process.
-I have used these methods daily while working with the DGA product.
+From the industry I have learned working with `lean <https://en.wikipedia.org/wiki/Lean_product_development>`_ and `scrum <https://en.wikipedia.org/wiki/Scrum_(software_development)>`_ principles.
+In lean product development the flow is important which means that the knowledge must be reused as often as possible.
+This is achieved through careful documentation.
+In scrum project is divided into small tasks which are completed in short time intervals called sprints.
+This means that I am familiar with using tool like `Kanban-boards <https://en.wikipedia.org/wiki/Kanban_(development)>`_ in product development process.
+Kanban-board is used to track tasks which are done, still in progress or in the backlog.
+I have used these methods daily to track progress while working with the DGA product development team.
 I have also used scrum-ban methods in agile software development while creating new guild website. (:doc:`add-basics`, :doc:`dga`)

 ----